GannettDigital/simulato/docs/_pages/best-practices.md

 Example:

 To continue with our checkbox actions, lets fill out the perform block for CHECK_CHECKBOX1.
-We know to check a checkbox in an html system you just have to click it.
+We know to check a checkbox in an HTML system you just have to click it.
 So first we need to have the selenium driver find the element, click it, then we can call our callback telling Simulato we are finished with the perform block.

 ```
 type: 'CheckboxPage',